 Now that you know a little about the different kinds of knitting needles, let’s chat a bit about how you might choose which kind to use.
 As I mentioned earlier, I recommend that everyone start with wood or bamboo knitting needles.

-I always use Brittany 10″ single point needles when teaching my Beginning Knitting classes because…
+I always use Brittany 10″ single point needles when teaching my Beginning Knitting classes because they’re…

 - lightweight and they feel smooth and warm in your hands

 - really pretty!

-(They’re also very reasonably priced and they’re made in the USA of sustainably harvested birch trees.)
+They’re also very reasonably priced and they’re made in the USA of sustainably harvested birch trees.
 Wood and bamboo are excellent choices when using novelty or silk yarns, too, because both kinds of yarn can be quite slippery.

 In addition to being made of a variety of materials, knitting needles also come in different styles – straight, circular, interchangeable (also circular), and double pointed.